dabbingham22/prework-study-guide/README.md

 Bootcamp Prework Study Guide
 # Prework Study Guide Webpage Finished Product

+## Description

-## Webpage of the completed prework and some details of what we completed for each all the types of coding
+Webpage of the completed prework and some details of what we completed for each all the types of coding.
+It helped establish some of the things we will be doing throughout the course and better prepare myself for day 1

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 ## Installation